absmach/magistrala-docs/docs/user-guide/rules-engine.md

 ---

 The **Rules Engine** in Magistrala allows users to define, manage, and automate message processing logic.
-It enables users to create rules by combining input, logic, and output nodes, defining how messages are processed, evaluated, and acted upon.
+It enables users to create rules by combining input, logic, and output nodes, defining how messages are processed, evaLuated, and acted upon.

 ## Features